lordbnn/edmotion-pod-task-01/README.md

 After each milestone, review at least one pod member's work:
 1. Visit their fork, profile, or project repo
 2. Open an **Issue** with constructive feedback
-3. Use the title format: `EdMotion Pod Review: Milestone X - [Your Name]`
+3. Use the title format: `edMotion Pod Review: Milestone X - [Your Name]`

 For data projects specifically, review:
 - Is the analysis question clear?